gaurav-gogia/KameKazi/README.md

 - Create a pull request, and wait for Pull Request to get merged.

 Also make sure to star the repository.

+### Disclaimer
+Yes, documentation is bad.
+PR's that fix documentation are also welcome :)